juunas11/Joonasw.SeriouslySecuringAzurePaas/README.md

 ## Create Azure DevOps pipeline

 After running the deployment script, the DevOps agent pool should be available in Azure DevOps.
-Replace the pool name in deployment/pipelines/build-and-release.yaml with the generated name for the pool.
+The pool name in deployment/pipelines/build-and-release.yaml is updated by the deployment script, so that should be up to date.

 You should also have the code in a GitHub repository or Azure DevOps repository to which you have access.